patrickamsler/todo-list-keycloak/Readme.md

 # To-Do List React Application with Keycloak

-Simple React demo application that uses Keycloak for user authentication and single sign on.
+Simple React demo application that uses Keycloak for user authentication.
+The idea of the app is to demonstrate the concepts of login, SSO and silent authentication for single page applications.
 It includes also a protected RESTful API based on NodeJS and MongoDB to store user data.
-The idea of the app is to demonstrate the concepts of login, SSO and silent authentication for React single page applications.
-Keycloak provides OAuth/OpenID Connect endpoints to retrieve user information and issue access tokens by using the authorization code grant flow PKCE.
+Keycloak exposes OAuth/OpenID-Connect endpoints to retrieve user information and issue access tokens by using the authorization code grant flow PKCE.
 The application doesn’t have a back-end component and stores the tokens directly in the browser’s local storage.
 ![alt text](doc/Diagram.png)